The PhD program requires that students take two comprehensive examinations in their chosen major fields of sociology.

 Early February 2019

 We advise students to plan to take their first comprehensive exam at the end of year one and their second comprehensive exam by the end of the second year, after having taken coursework related to the field being tested.
 Students have the option of sitting the exams in February or in August.
 The exam is offered as a 5 day take-home exam.
-Students must notify and meet with the area committee by November 1st for the February exam and by May 1st for the August exam.
-They also need to submit a COMP Request Form to the Graduate Office confirming that the meeting has taken place.
+Students must notify the Graduate Office of intent to take the comprehensive examination via email to the Graduate Program Assistant by November 1 for February exam or May 1 for August exam.
+The completed COMP Request Form is due to the Graduate Office after the group meeting occurs but no later than November 30 for the February exam or May 31 for the August exam.

 Area Committees and Reading Lists